retailcrm/aliexpress-top-client/README.md

 $request = new HttpDnsGetRequest();
 ```
-4. Send request using `Client::sendRequest` or `Client::sendAuthenticatedRequest` (you can't send authenticated request using client without authenticator). `taobao.httpdns.get` can be sent like this:
+4. Send request using `TopClient::sendRequest` or `TopClient::sendAuthenticatedRequest` (you can't send authenticated request using client without authenticator). `taobao.httpdns.get` can be sent like this:
 ```php
 /** @var \RetailCrm\Model\Response\Taobao\HttpDnsGetResponse $response */
 $response = $client->sendRequest(new HttpDnsGetRequest());
 ```
-This particular request doesn't require authorization, so, it can be sent via `Client::sendRequest` method.
-For any other requests which require authorization you must use `Client::sendAuthenticatedRequest` method (an example of such request would be `aliexpress.solution.seller.category.tree.query`, which class FQN is `\RetailCrm\Model\Request\AliExpress\SolutionSellerCategoryTreeQuery`).
+This particular request doesn't require authorization, so, it can be sent via `TopClient::sendRequest` method.
+For any other requests which require authorization you must use `TopClient::sendAuthenticatedRequest` method (an example of such request would be `aliexpress.solution.seller.category.tree.query`, which class FQN is `\RetailCrm\Model\Request\AliExpress\SolutionSellerCategoryTreeQuery`).

 **Friendly note.** Use response type annotations.
 Both client methods which returns responses actually returns `ResponseInterface` (not the PSR one).
 Actual response type will be determined by the request model.
 Your IDE will not recognize any response options unless you put a proper type annotation for the response variable.
 **Another friendly note.**